 Chicago shareholder Anne Larson concentrates her practice on high stakes litigation.
 She defends Biometric Information Privacy Act (BIPA) class actions, EEOC pattern-or-practice and disparate impact claims, Title VII discrimination class actions, whistleblower lawsuits, and Fair Labor Standards Act (FLSA) collective actions.
 Anne’s litigation experience has made her a go-to counselor and risk manager for clients on hiring and firing, disability accommodations, Family Medical Leave Act (FMLA) issues and social media use, so they can focus on running their businesses and avoid or reduce the time drain and expense of litigation.
 Anne also conducts interactive anti-harassment training and regularly speaks on BIPA and biometric privacy issues, EEOC systemic investigations, transgender policies and social media issues in the workplace.

 The Best Lawyers in America awarded Anne “Best Lawyer” honors in 2020 for commercial litigation.
-Super Lawyers named Anne one of the “Top 50 Women Illinois Lawyers” for the last seven years, and one of the “Top 100 Illinois Lawyers” for the last six years.
+Super Lawyers named Anne one of the “Top 50 Women Illinois Lawyers” for the last eight years, and one of the “Top 100 Illinois Lawyers” for the last seven years.
 Anne earned “Top 10 Women Employment Lawyers – Management Side” honors from Leading Lawyers in 2015.
 Anne was also named one of the “40 Illinois Attorneys Under 40 to Watch” in 2001 by the Law Bulletin Publishing Company, an honor bestowed on only forty Illinois attorneys each year.